felixbuchholz/cmmm/methodology/README.md

 ## About us

-{site title} is a collaboration of {the CMMM Belgrade Team, Visual Intelligence and Felix Buchholz} as part of the [Critical Mapping in Municipalist Movements research project](https://cmmm.eu/)
+_How (un)affordable is housing in Belgrade?_ is a cooperation between Ministry of Space and Visual Intelligence & Felix Buchholz as part of the [Critical Mapping in Municipalist Movements research project](https://cmmm.eu/)

 ## Methodology

-{site title} is realized via these steps:
+_How (un)affordable is housing in Belgrade?_ is realized via these steps:

 1. We scrape listings data from https://www.halooglasi.com
 2. We geo-locate all listings we found.
 And we use the result to make a list of all locations that had listings.